renzenicolai/uboot-pine64-clusterboard-instructions/Baseboard SD card/README.md

 ## 2. Partitioning the SD card

+First wipe the start of the SD card using

+`dd if=/dev/zero of=/dev/mmcblkX bs=1M count=8`

-You can use fdisk to partition the SD card, simply run
+You can then use fdisk to partition the SD card, simply run

 `fdisk /dev/mmcblkX`